 Making The Customer STOP!
 With Great Designs

-When your brand interrupts
+When your visual brand interrupts

 Maria Callas was one of the most controversial opera singers of her day.
 Depending on who you spoke with, you either loved her or hated her.
 Her vocal abilities, although unmatched in her day, even unto this day weren’t without setbacks.
 Maria, though conscious of her vocal setbacks (which all voices have) leveraged what differentiated her into an impressive career and type of singing.
 In a voice which “seemed” to lack beauty, she could bring to life every single drop of emotion vocally in an opera and make you hang on her every word, forgetting that you hated her voice.
 But turning her vocal setbacks into her strengths was a lifetime of hard work.